vaishnavikapile22/-Serverless-API-using-AWS-Lambda-Python-API-Gateway-and-DynamoDB./README.md

    6. new

-   7. name and in vakiue key
+   7. name and in value key

  #  OUTPUT